terry-mccarthy/github/readme.md

 ```

 ## Scripts
-1. repos-graphql.py - (misnamed) scans all organisation repos for the first 6 vulnerabilities.
+1. vulnerabilities.py - scans all organisation repos for the first 6 vulnerabilities.
 1. users.p - lists all users
 1. prs.py - pull requests